helotism/helotism/technology/physical/building-blocks/_posts/2016-07-02-usb-ethernet-adapter.md

 >Path=
 >A whitespace-separated list of shell-style **globs** matching the persistent path, as exposed by the udev property "ID_PATH".

-Globbing means more than just the widcard with asterisks, but also character lists in square brackets, [amongst other things](http://www.tldp.org/LDP/abs/html/globbingref.html).
+Globbing means more than just the wildcard with asterisks, but also character lists in square brackets, [amongst other things](http://www.tldp.org/LDP/abs/html/globbingref.html).

 So a `Path=platform-3f980000.usb-usb-0:1.[245]:1.0` does match the three ports besides the lower left one.

-Which makes it trivially easy to not just rename the device (a HUGE discussion when systemd first hit the distros) but als set the maximum MTU or configure WOL wake on lan.
+Which makes it trivially easy to not just rename the device (a HUGE discussion when systemd first hit the distros) but also set the maximum MTU or configure WOL wake on lan.

 Even a random MAC address can easily be achieved, something can might come handy when testing an initial setup and forcing a DHCP server to hand out a new IP address every time: